tl;dr: When I’m logged into a SaaS app, it’s super hard to access the company’s homepage unless I log out. I want...

-I used to struggle a lot with Google Chrome Tabs management, where I’d open lots and lots of tabs and it would be so hard to lose all the important ones.
-Now, after using so many tools/extensions I’ve settled with Toby Mini where I save entire sessions of tabs and come back to them whenever I want.
-A true lifesaver I must add.
+I used to struggle with Google Chrome Tabs management, where I’d open lots and lots of tabs, and losing all the important ones would be hard.
+Now, after using so many tools/extensions,

 🐾 Cleaning My Mac#

 I use CleanMyMac X to do what the name says.
-Yes, I know what you’re thinking.
-Who uses those spam software?!
-Well, this one’s a real deal and from time to time it helps me delete 10Gb – 20Gb worth of junk.
-I’ve been using it for years, and I trust the MacPaw 🐾 team.
+Well, this software is a real deal, and from time to time, it helps me delete 10Gb – 20Gb worth of junk files.
+I’ve used it for years and trust the MacPaw 🐾 team.

 💠 SetApp | Set for all apps#

 Seriously this is the best Mac app that you can buy.
-It’s like a SaaS subscription where you pay about $8.99/month and get most up to dated 100+ premium Mac apps.
+It’s like a SaaS subscription where you pay about /month and gets the most up to dated 100+ premium Mac apps.
 I have like 20 of those installed atm.
-This again is built by the MacPaw 🐾 team.
-Which is amazing.
+This, again is built by the MacPaw 🐾 team, which is amazing.

 🏪 Domain Names#

 I love to buy domain names.
-There was a time when I had over 1000 domains to my portfolio and I used to sell and resell those.
-If you’re just getting started, use Dynadot to buy domains (you get $5 with my link)‚ they always have the best pricing.
+There was a time when I had over a thousand domains in my portfolio, and I used to sell and resell those.
+If you’re just starting, use Dynadot to buy domains (you get them with my link)‚ they always have the best pricing.
 I also use Cloudflare to host domains, which is excellent.

 I have always loved and appreciated good design.
-There are many good designers in the web community but some of them are really good.
-They totally stand out of the crowd.
-I use the designs from the following designers, who have beyond impressive design portfolio.
-I bet you’ll need a thing or two in there — these designers/designs are my personal goto design shops:
+There are many good designers in the web community, but some are really good.
+They totally stand out from the crowd.
+I use the designs from the following designers, who have a beyond impressive design portfolio.
+I bet you’ll need a thing or two in there — these designers/designs are my goto design shops:

 You bet I do.
-Nowadays, I mostly use a 55 inch C1 QUHD 4K Smart TV by TCL TV with Google Chromecast – 2nd Generation to watch TV seasons.
+Nowadays, I mostly use a TV with Google Chromecast – 2nd Generation to watch TV seasons.

-TVand archived (to not receive in my inbox) in the Gmail with a filter.
+TVand archived them (not to receive them in my inbox) in Gmail with a filter.